 Water stored in the solar storage tank passes through the in-series gas booster when a hot tap is opened.
-The in-series gas booster is for heating the water at times of low solar energy gain, such as during cloudy or rainy weather, or during colder months.
+The gas booster is for heating water at times of low solar energy gain, such as during cloudy or rainy weather, or during colder months.

 Solar heated water can reach temperatures up to 75°C in the solar storage tank.
-When the solar heated water temperature is 58°C and above, the inseries gas booster will not boost the water temperature.
+When the solar heated water temperature is 58°C or higher, the flow passes through the in-series gas booster without boosting.

-The in-series gas booster operates automatically if heating of the water is required.
-When the solar heated water temperature is below 58°C, the gas burners ignite to provide immediate heating of the water to its preset outlet temperature setting.
+The gas booster operates automatically.
+When the solar heated water temperature is below 58°C, the gas booster heats the water to its preset outlet temperature setting.

 The heat produced by the burner is transferred to the water through the heat exchanger.
 The water is heated to a constant temperature by the automatic adjustment of the gas supply to the burner to suit the water flow rate.
 The gas burners extinguish when the hot tap is closed.